-19014 & 19040 Neuroanatomy and Neurosciences (6 credit hours)
+19014 Neuroanatomy (2 credit hours lectures), 19040 Neurosciences (2 credit hours lectures)

 These courses are divided into the neuroanatomy part which aims to provide students with a basic understanding of the structural organization of the human central nervous system in sufficient depth to form basics for further clinical studies of the nervous system.
 Students learn to identify the major features of the brain and spinal cord (using protected specimen's models and cross-sectional images) to understand the structural and functional relationships between these structures and to apply this knowledge to the clinical situation.
 This division includes 1 hour lab that covers also head and neck anatomy.
 The other division of the course is the neurophysiology part which covers the physiology of the autonomic and somatic nervous systems, somatic sensation and sense organs, motor system and brain complex functions, life cycle of neurotransmitters and synaptic integration, in addition to basic mechanisms of neurological disease.
-This division includes 1 hour lab.